kodecocodes/i9t/custom-segues/custom-segues.markdown

 This chapter has you customizing modal segues alone.

-## A Simple Segue
+## A simple segue

-Even though you might be a segue guru, to fully appreciate how segues work you'll first create a basic modal segue, which you will customize later in this chapter.
+Even though you might have used them before, to fully appreciate how segues work you'll first create a basic modal segue, which you will customize later in this chapter.

 You'll invoke the segue when the user taps the photo in the `AnimalDetailViewController` scene.
 The segue will then present the AnimalPhotoViewController scene as a modal controller showing a larger photo.